 The shell prompt is not immediately updated as $PS1 is only set when a new shell is started

-- Start a new shell to test.
+- Start a new shell session to reflect the updated hostname.

 user@linux-ui1m:~> bash user@host:~>